Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 +----+----------------+-----------+
 ~~~

 The face recognition library returns the name of the image the unknown image matches to.
-After that a simple joined query like this will return the person in question.
+After that, a simple joined query like this will return the person in question.

 ~~~sql
 select person.name, person.id from person inner join person_images as pi on person.id = pi.person_id where image_name = 'hannibal_2.jpg';